DragonMinded/PyStreaming/README.md

 the media portion of this setup.
 If you are on modern Debian or Ubuntu, the stock `nginx.conf` may have a footgun.
 Ensure that either you have `worker_processes 1;` in your top-level config, or if you use `worker_processes auto;` ensure that you have `multi_accept on;` in your `events` section.
-Failure to do either of these will cause playback issues as the connections will hang.
-Then, you will want to edit your `nginx.conf` to include a section similar to the following:
+Failure to ensure one or the other of these is done will cause playback issues as the connections will hang.
+Once you've ensured the top-level configuration is correct, you will want to edit your `nginx.conf` to include a section similar to the following:

 ```
 rtmp {